 GA4 has changed how analytical data will be gathered, processed, and presented on the interface.
 For starters, the GA4 interface has changed from a session-driven data model to an event-driven data model.
 With GA4, specific metrics have been adjusted, most notably the bounce rate, which is now replaced with an engagement rate.

-The reason for the replacement of the bounce rate, according to Google, is to give businesses a better understanding of how users interact with your website, in contrast to the UA session model that measured how traffic interacted with your site.
-Businesses with the GA4 tool will have a better understanding of the customer journey, including what is important to their visitors on the site and how much they engage with the content available to them.
+According to Google, the reasoning for the change of the model is to give businesses a better understanding of how users interact with your website, as the UA session-based model focuses too much on how traffic comes to your site.
+Businesses with the GA4 tool will better understand the customer journey, including what is important to their visitors on the site and how much they engage with the content available to them.

 Familiarising yourself with the new GA4 interface tool and understanding the difference between the metrics you regularly use in UA and what you will use in GA4 is significant for site owners.
-Learning how to use the GA4 tool is the best way to be able to measure your current performance against past performance on the different models.
+Learning to use the GA4 tool is the best way to measure your current performance against past performance on the different models.

 Create a plan of action

 We recommend all businesses have a plan in place for when Universal Analytics is no longer available.
 Identify the most significant data your business relies on and create the reports that coincide with those KPIs.
 This will give insight into historical data that will help you measure and compare performance on GA4.
-As of July 2023, Universal Analytics will stop processing new data, forcing everyone to move over to GA4 in order to keep using analytics to understand website users.
-After the six months have passed, all data on UA will be removed completely, so we advise exporting your previously processed data reports before then.
+As of July 2023, Universal Analytics will stop processing new data, forcing everyone to move over to GA4 if they wish to keep using analytics to understand website users.
+After six months, all UA data will be eradicated, so we advise exporting your previously processed data reports as soon as possible.

 You can export reports into the following formats: